MaryamAsgarinezhad/obsidian/Linux/API Services.md

 connection.close()
 ```

 - We define all of our variables (which may be secret) in the docker-compose file or the docker file.
-Because we run docker-compose or the docker file on the specific host and set the host's env variables to our desired values
+- Access the ENV variables through "os" module.
+Since we run docker-compose or the docker file on the specific host and do not necessarily have to share it, and we set the host's env variables to our desired values, so our privacy is preserved.

 - Below we show how to handle different types of client requests and take actions upon them:
   ![[Pasted image 20240426161754.png]]